-DRUG-FREE CAMPUS AND DRUG-FREE WORKPLACE

-PROGRAM - SFSC is a drug-free college and workplace.
+DRUG-FREE CAMPUS AND DRUG-FREE WORKPLACE PROGRAM - SFSC is a drug-free college and workplace.
 Illegal use of drugs or alcohol will not be tolerated on any SFSC campus or center, or at any SFSC-sponsored event off campus.
-Alcohol and drug-free campus handouts are distributed to new students at orientation and to continuing students at their first registration in each academic year.
-These handouts describe standards of conduct that prohibit unlawful possession, use, or distribution of illicit drugs and alcohol on campus; health risks, applicable legal sanctions under the law; programs that address counseling treatment or rehabilitation/reentry programs; and disciplinary sanctions that SFSC will impose on students and employees.
-You will find information regarding the Drug Free Campus and Drug-Free Workplace Program in the Student Handbook/ Planner.
+You will find information regarding the Drug-Free Campus and Drug-Free Workplace Program in the Student Handbook/Planner.

-TOBACCO-FREE COLLEGE - SFSC is committed to providing a safe and healthy environment for its employees, students, and visitors.
+TOBACCO-FREE COLLEGE-SFSC is committed to providing a safe and healthy environment for its employees, students, and visitors.
 The use, distribution, or sale of tobacco, or any object or device intended to simulate that use, is prohibited in all indoor and exterior areas of each campus, center, and other property under the control of the college.
 College employees, students, visitors, contractors, and all others are expected to comply with SFSC's Tobacco-Free College policy and the Florida Indoor Clean Air Act at all times.

-EQUAL ACCESS/EQUAL OPPORTUNITY - SFSC pledges to provide equal access to education and employment opportunity to all regardless of race, color, religion, gender, national origin, ethnicity, age, disability, marital status, political affiliation, sexual orientation, or genetic information in admission to, or employment in, any of its education programs or activities.
+EQUAL ACCESS/EQUAL OPPORTUNITY - SFSC pledges to provide equal access to education and employment opportunity to all regardless of race, color, religion, gender, national origin, ethnicity, age, disability, marital status, political affiliation, sexual orientation, pregnancy, or genetic information in admission to, or employment in, any of its education programs or activities.
 The college adheres to federal and state laws that control equal access/equal opportunity.
 This pledge covers all aspects of the educational and employment relationship with our students and employees.
-If you have concerns regarding this pledge, address them to the EA/ EO student coordinator, 863-784-7107.
+If you have concerns regarding this pledge, address them to the EA/EO student coordinator at 863-784-7107.
 Nothing contained within this College Catalog is intended to discriminate on the basis of the previously mentioned factors.

 The following staff members have been assigned to assist in ensuring that you have access to the college's programs, services, and facilities.
 Please contact these individuals, if you require assistance.

 Dr. Timothy G. Wise, Dean of Student Services EA/EO Student Coordinator 863-784-7107, Building B274, 2nd Floor 600 West College Drive, Avon Park, FL 33825 Timothy.Wise@southflorida.edu